utilmeta/utilmeta-py/docs/en/guide/handle-request.md

         return {"lang": query.lang, "page": query.page}
 ```

-In the example, we defined the query parameters `lang` `page` in `QuerySchema` and then injected them into the API function using `query: QuerySchema = request.Query`.
+In the example, we defined the query parameters `lang`  and `page` in `QuerySchema` and then injected them into the API function using `query: QuerySchema = request.Query`.

-In this way, you can easily reuse query parameters between interfaces using class inheritance and composition.
+In this way, you can easily reuse query parameters between APIs using class inheritance and composition.

 !!! warning
+	Using Schema class as query params requires to specify `request.Query` as the default value, otherwise this param will be treated as a single param in the query

 ## Request body

-Request body data is often used to pass data such as objects, forms, or files in POST/PUT/PATCH methods
+Request body data is often used to pass data such as JSON, forms, or files in POST/PUT/PATCH methods

-Typically in UtilMeta, you can use the Schema class to declare request body data in JSON or form format, using
+In UtilMeta, you can use the Schema class to declare request body data in JSON or form format, using
 ```python
 from utilmeta.core import api, request import utype